-Recently, the court decided that Waseda had to pay back 70% of the money it received.
+A few years back the court decided that Waseda had to pay back 70% of the money it received.
 However, even though Tsukuba City has won in court, there is still no closure.
 Waseda has vowed to fight on and has appealed the ruling (I cant imagine how they have the nerve to do that since not only did the windmills not work, but they broke, endangering school children!)

 When this case finally ends, I hope the lawyers turn their sights to the company that sells the nets to Tsuchiura’s lotus root growers.
 In that case, not only are the taxpayers being bilked out of millions, but the nets are slowly killing thousands of wild birds as well, while the fields go unprotected to boot!